Vladimir Zhdanov: Belgrade Offensive

 He was the commander of the 4th Guards Mechanized Corps in 1944 during the Belgrade Offensive.
 This unit captured Belgrade on October 20, 1944.
 He was awarded the medal Order of the People's Hero of Yugoslavia.
 Two streets were also named after him in Belgrade.

 Death

 He died on October 19, 1964, when his plane crashed at Avala while he was to attend the 20th anniversary of the Soviet liberation of Belgrade on October 20, 1944.
 Soviet Marshal Sergey Biryuzov was also killed in the crash.

 Legacy

 Resavska Street in downtown Belgrade was named after him from 1946 to 1951 and then again from 1965 to 1997.
 In 2010, an initiative was launched to name a street in the Novi Beograd or New Belgrade section of Belgrade after him.
-In 2016, the city manager of Belgrade, Goran Vesić, announced that the Belgrade Assembly or Skupstina had accepted the initiative and a street in the New Belgrade section of the city, formerly Pohorska Street, was renamed General Zhdanov Street.
-Goce Delcev Street was renamed Marshal Tolbukhin Boulevard to commemorate Fyodor Tolbukhin.
+In 2016, the city manager of Belgrade, Goran Vesić, announced that the Belgrade Assembly or Skupština had accepted the initiative and a street in the New Belgrade section of the city, formerly Pohorska Street, was renamed General Zhdanov Street.
+Goce Delčev Street was renamed Marshal Tolbukhin Boulevard to commemorate Fyodor Tolbukhin.